Go to page controls

 8 2018: iOS.
 Daisey Talk DAISY Talk is an application that reads out text of a DAISY book using synthesized voice incorporated into iOS devices, such as iPhone or iPad.

 13 2018 - £99 iOS, Android and Windows.
 KNFB Reader KNFB Reader converts printed text to speech or Braille instantly and accurately.
 It features the best OCR (optical character recognition) technology available and uses patented image detection technology to quickly and easily detect and decipher printed text anywhere, anytime.

-19 FREE: iOS (Upgrade 2018 - £9.99) Digit Eyes Digit-Eyes reads manufacturer's barcodes and tells you the product name.
+14 FREE: iOS Digit Eyes Digit-Eyes reads manufacturer's barcodes and tells you the product name.
 In some cases it will give you a full description, usage instructions and ingredients.
 You can also record your own audio labels or make text labels that are read aloud by your phone, so that you know the difference between a can of dog food and a can of soup!

 Accessibility Page Control Section